amfranz/rspec-hiera-puppet/README.md

       it { should contain_notify("foo").with_message("bar") }
     end

-To avoid having to copy-paste the Hier configuration into each and every spec, you can use a shared context.
+To avoid having to copy-paste the Hiera configuration into each and every spec, you can use a shared context.
 The following is a full-featured example that demonstrates the use of a shared context.